gristlabs/grist-help/help/formulas.md

 Separating out calculations like this from the body of your data can take some getting used to, but working this way can help keep your document more organized.
 And it brings other advantages.
-For example we could switch the formatting of the summary widget:
+For example we could switch the formatting of the summary widget via the side-bar:

 ![formulas-widgets-card](images/formulas/formulas-widgets-card.png)

-If we're doing any calculations across multiple groups of rows, that really fits in

 If you really want to have a column change its behavior on different rows, you can just use a conditional.
 For example, here is a replacement for